AlexWaygood/typeshed-stats/examples/example.md

 Typeshed currently has 53 unique allowlist entries for `tensorflow` when running stubtest in CI.

-### Pyright settings in CI: *strict*
+### Pyright settings in CI: *not strict*

-All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.
+This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.

 ### Statistics on the annotations in typeshed's stubs for `tensorflow`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 4,894
+    - Annotated parameters: 4,885
-    - Unannotated parameters: 0
+    - Unannotated parameters: 9
     - Explicit `Any` parameters: 64
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 30
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 21
 - Returns:
-    - Annotated returns: 2,793
+    - Annotated returns: 2,788
-    - Unannotated returns: 0
+    - Unannotated returns: 5
     - Explicit `Any` returns: 38
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 62
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 57
 - Variables:
     - Annotated variables: 4,482
     - Explicit `Any` variables: 8